KKoovalsky/Jeff/firmware/docs/architecture.md

 time complexity is `O(n^2)`, where `n` is the window size.
 This doesn't create problems so far, because the current implementation fits into the schedule.

-# Creating new Guitar Effects
+# Creating a new Guitar Effect

 1. (optional) Simulate the effect's operation using some Python (or other language) scripting.
 See `hard_clipping` examples in the `scripts/` directory.
 This step should basically at least conclude: "It might work!".